 It’s all about using the ingredients to their fullest potential and understanding how they can work together to create a harmonious dish.
 This delicate balance is a testimony to the depth and sophistication of Indian cuisine, a cuisine that celebrates the complexity of flavours.

 When I make Butter Chicken, one thing I never compromise on is the marination process.
 It’s the first step in the recipe but by no means the least important.
 In fact, marinating the chicken is both an art and a science, a crucial stage that can make or break your Butter Chicken.

 Marinating is not merely soaking chicken in a concoction of ingredients.
 It’s a process that allows the chicken to absorb the flavours, ensuring that every bite is flavour-packed.

-Garlic and ginger paste, chili powder, and salt work their way into the chicken, infusing it with a depth of flavour that forms the foundation of Butter Chicken.
+Garlic and ginger paste, chilli powder, and salt work their way into the chicken, infusing it with a depth of flavour that forms the foundation of Butter Chicken.

-Garlic and ginger paste brings a zesty edge to the chicken, their robust flavours permeating deep into the meat.
-Chili powder, on the other hand, imparts a subtle heat, enough to tantalize your taste buds without overpowering the other flavours.
+Garlic and ginger paste bring a zesty edge to the chicken, their robust flavours permeating deep into the meat.
+Chilli powder, on the other hand, imparts a subtle heat, enough to tantalize your taste buds without overpowering the other flavours.